 Not ours!
 There’s a common misconception that engineered hardwood floors in general are lower quality than solid hardwood floors.
 This is because when you go to the big box stores, the engineered floors you see usually have a very thin wear layer.
 Our products have a much heavier wear layer.
 The wear layer on our engineered wide plank floors are 4 mm, just under the depth of the typical wear layer on a solid hardwood floor.

-The fact that our products are built on bolter birch plywood (as opposed to polar, fir, pine, and other less expensive options) and the fact that our floors are made up of balanced boards further contributes to their quality and appeal.
+The fact that our products are built on Baltic birch plywood (as opposed to poplar, fir, pine, and other less expensive options) and the fact that our floors are made up of balanced boards further contributes to their quality and appeal.

 How do you source your reclaimed wood floors?